bufbuild/protoc-gen-validate/README.md

   // x must conform to a well known regex for headers, disallowing \r\n\0 characters. string x = 1 [(validate.rules).string {well_known_regex: HTTP_HEADER_VALUE, strict: false}];
   ```

+  *Translation notes*:
+  * There are two messages for `string.uri`.
+The secondary error message is used when a relative
+    URI is given rather than an absolute URI.
+This is keyed by the `string.uri_absolute` message.

 ### Bytes